 When not working, Lateefah spends her time enjoying Oakland’s many family-friendly spaces with her two daughters.

 Thank you to our amazing chefs for donating their time and talent!

-Sascha Weiss is the director of product development for Project Juice.
-In his role, Weiss leads the innovation team and transforms visionary ideas into meaningful, groundbreaking new products.
-Weiss also harnesses more than 20 years of experience in the San Francisco area culinary world to assist with opening new Project Juice retail store locations.
+Chef Sascha Weiss is a research chef for Perfect Day.
+In his role, Weiss works on creating non-animal based dairy products.
+Weiss harnesses more than 20 years of experience in the San Francisco area culinary world, most recently as director of product development at Project Juice.
+Weiss also spent more than a decade as the culinary director and founding executive chef at The Plant Café Organic in San Francisco.
 A veteran chef and plant-based food expert, Weiss is inspired to create food that excites and nourishes the body while working alongside exceptional local and organic California farms.
-Prior to joining Project Juice, Weiss spent more than a decade as the culinary director and founding executive chef at The Plant Café Organic in San Francisco.
 He received his training at the Natural Gourmet Institute.

 Thank you to our generous sponsors!